-If you're unfamiliar with using a microwave, there's more information available in chapter 3, "Using the microwave".
+If you are unfamiliar with using a microwave, there is more information available in chapter 3, Using the Microwave.

-2.1 - COOKING WITH A MICROWAVE
+2.1 - GENERAL INFORMATION

-Cooking with a microwave is much faster than conventional cooking and, whilst you should make sure that food is fully cooked, you should be careful not to overcook it.
-It is better to undercook at the beginning allow food to stand, test and then if it needs more cooking give it extra time.
+Cooking with a microwave is much faster than conventional cooking and whilst you should make sure that food is fully cooked, you should be careful not to overcook it.
+It is better to undercook at the beginning, allow food to stand, test, and then if it needs more cooking give it extra time.
 It will not spoil by this method but overcooked food cannot be made good.

 If you're cooking a number of individual foods at the same time, such as baked potatoes or small cakes, arrange them evenly on the turntable so that they cook evenly.
-Never stack food in your microwave.